andrewpey/vtland/_posts/2021-04-21-beta-branch.md

 ### Is it safe to switch back and forth between beta and main branches?

-Most of the time, yes - but saves made in beta might not work in the main branch.
+Most of the time, yes - but saves made in the beta might not work in the main branch.

 ### Where can I see what's changed with the recent beta update?